yilinxu/Statistical-Inference-analysis/README.md

 # Statistical-Inference-analysis
-Here is an demonstration of understanding the basic concepts of statistical inference and t-test analysis
+Here is an demo of basic concepts of statistical inference and t-test analysis